Wood Bending Methods Compared

 Wood bending technique

 Laminate bending glues thin strips of wood together around a form.
-Each strip bends easily; the assembled lamination holds the curved shape permanently.
+Each individual strip bends easily; the assembled lamination holds the curved shape permanently once the glue cures.

 How It Works

-Resaw or surface thick stock into thin strips, typically 1/8 inch or less for tight curves.
-Apply glue to all mating faces, stack the strips, and clamp the assembly around a bending form.
-After glue cures, the lamination cannot spring back.
+Resaw thick stock into thin strips — typically 1/8 inch or less for tight curves, up to 1/4 inch for gentle curves.
+Apply glue to all mating faces, stack the strips in sequence, and clamp the whole assembly around a bending form.
+After the glue cures fully, the lamination cannot spring back.

 Requirements